ExVeCtr/ExVectrProjectTemplate/README.md

 ## How to start:
 - Install VSCode, cmake, git and the visual studio compiler.
 - Get VSCode extensions: c++, cmake.
-- Create a folder for the project, open console in said folder and give following commands:
+- Create a folder for the project, open terminal in said folder and give following commands:
 - git clone https://github.com/ChSt15/VectrProjectTemplate.git
 - cd ./VectrProjectTemplate/
 - git submodule init